by Gary Vey (http://viewzone.com/love.html)

 Active VTA Means "Life is good!"

+The ventral tegmental area rests on the floor of the midbrain, close to the center.
+It is the origin of two of the brain's major dopamine pathways: the mesocortical pathway and the mesolimbic pathway.
+Three other, less significant dopamine channels also have their sources in the ventral tegmental area: the mesodiencephalic, the mesostriatal, and the mesorhombencephalic pathways.
 When the ventral tegmental area gets messages indicating how and if various needs are being satisfied, dopamine neurons respond appropriately.
 They become the messaging system by which the ventral tegmental area transmits communication to the nucleus accumbens, another area of the brain that sits in front of the ventral tegmentum.
-Once in the nucleus accumbens, dopamine levels increase, enhancing pleasurable feelings and thereby "rewarding" the behaviors through which the basic needs are met.
+Once in the nucleus accumbens, dopamine levels increase, enhancing pleasurable feelings and thereby "rewarding" the behaviors through which the basic needs are met. [source] |

 Love is a Self-Administered Drug